-Children’s Worship: Children from Kindergarten through Fifth Grade begin their day at 10:30 in the front room of the nearby Olympia Brown House (16 Ford Ave.).
-Director of Religious Education Susan Ryder leads services that incorporate elements of adult worship services such as chalice lighting, singing, joys and sorrows, and exploring a theme.
+Children’s Worship: Children from Kindergarten through Sixth Grade begin their day at 10:30 in the front room of the nearby Olympia Brown House (16 Ford Ave.).
+Director of Religious Education Susan Ryder leads services that incorporate elements of adult worship services such as chalice lighting, singing, joys and sorrows, and exploring a theme of Spirit.
 The service is followed by a snack, games, and activities that relate to the worship service.
 We sometimes use the beautiful backyard at the nearby Olympia Brown house such as when we build a Sukkah or hunt for Easter cans for donation to area food pantries.

 Religious Education Service in the Sanctuary: These services are led by RE participants who take turns choosing readings and topics.